 Festivities begin 9 a.m. and run until 9 p.m. in downtown Xenia and the park.

 The 5K Ugly Sweater Reindeer Run and Winterland Walk is 9 a.m. to 12 p.m. at Xenia Station, 150 S. Miami Ave., with proceeds benefitting Xenia Police community outreach.
 From 10 a.m. to 3 p.m. there is a gingerbread house decorating contest at the Xenia Area Community Theater, 45 E. Second St.

 The parade is 4-4:30 p.m. and begins at Xenia Station and ends at the park.

 Shawnee Park Festivities include Santa and Mrs. Claus, reindeer and reindeer games, food trucks and vendors, the Xenia Choir Ensemble and the Xenia High School Jazz Band.

-In addition, Hometown Christmas 2017 will be held in tandem with Small Business Saturday, an annual event throughout the United States showcasing small businesses.
+In addition to Hometown Christmas 2017, Small Business Saturday, an annual event throughout the United States showcasing small businesses, will be the same day.
 Many independently owned stores and companies throughout Xenia will be open that day for business, including Country Blessings Gifts and More, Wicklines, The Flower Stop, Rusty N Chippy’s, Harworth Tire and Auto Service, Tiffany Jewelers, Our Family Soap, Table of Contents Restaurant, Emerald Loft Salon and Day Spa, Mary’s Odds and End, Xenia Shoe and Leather, Yellow Dog Pet Supply, Kay’s Floral Kreations and Nick’s Restaurant.

 Other Hometown Christmas activities will include all-day horse and carriage rides, window winterland scavenger hunt, window winterland decorating contest, candy cane hunt, and children’s train rides.